Age of consent in Asia: Israel

-According to the Israeli Penal Code of 1977 the age of consent in Israel is 16 regardless of gender or sexual orientation, for any form of sexual relations involving penetration (unless the person above 16 is the one being penetrated - in that case the age of consent is 14).
-In all cases that don't involve penetration, the age of consent is 14 (for both heterosexual and homosexual activities).
+According to the Israeli Penal Code of 1977 the age of consent in Israel is 16 regardless of gender or sexual orientation, for any form of sexual relations involving penetration.
 A special case arises when a person aged 14 or 15 had sexual relations with an older partner; in this case the older partner would be exempt of criminal liability if three conditions are met: the age difference between the partners was less than three years, the younger partner gave consent and the act was done out of "regular friendly relations" and without the abuse of power.

 Japan

+The age of consent in Japan is 16 years old, according to Articles 176 and 177 of the Penal Code (as amended in 2023).